Vištytis: History

 Vištytis was established in the first half of the 16th century, on the border with the Duchy of Prussia.
 The first mention of the Višytis manor dates from 1538.
 Around it a settlement of Lithuanian, Polish and German inhabitants started to grow rapidly.
 On September 8, 1570, Sigismund II Augustus, in his capacity as Grand Duke of Lithuania, granted Vištytis town rights and coat of arms.
 It was a royal town of the Polish–Lithuanian Commonwealth.
 It was the first town in the region.
 In 1589, local starost Krzysztof Jeśman granted land to Jews to build a synagogue.
+In 1736, King Augustus III of Poland appointed Jesuits to the local Catholic church.
+The Jesuit mission house was closed in c.
+1760, and ordinary parish priests were assigned to the church.

 In 1776 Vištytis lost its town rights, although some administration remained in the town, as it is known from the records in 1785 and 1790.
 Town representatives participated in the Great Sejm and succeeded in regaining town rights, although it did not get a royal privilege.
 That caused conflict with local elders, and the case was taken to the court.
 The outcome of the court is not clear, but the town preserved some of autonomy in the 19th century.

 Following the Third Partition of Poland, it was annexed by Prussia in 1795.
 In 1807, it became part of the short-lived Polish Duchy of Warsaw, and after its dissolution in 1815, it became part of newly established Russian-controlled Congress Poland.
 In the 19th century, a major industry in Vištytis was the manufacture of brushes.
 After the railroad line from Königsberg to Russia was constructed in 1861 through Kybartai, some kilometers to the north, the town declined rapidly.
 Beginning in the 1850s, a significant number of the town's Jews emigrated to Germany, the United States, and South Africa.
 As of 1890, 31% of the city's registered residents were in emigration in the US and Germany.